 Proper agency monitoring involves on-site visits and regular in-house reviews of monthly performance reports and reimbursement requests received from Subrecipients for CDBG and ESG-assisted activities.
-Additionally, the City, in collaboration with the Lancaster County Coalition to End Homelessness (LCCEH), reviews outcomes for ESG-funded programs and data-standard monitoring.
+Additionally, the City, in collaboration with the Lancaster County Homelessness Coalition reviews outcomes for ESG-funded programs and data-standard monitoring.
 These outcomes and data standards have been adopted by the local CoC and are based on best-practices and HUD requirements and/or recommendations.
+Further, City staff annually conducted independent audits of all 2021 ESG programs to ensure HUD compliance, promote accountability, and identify areas for improvement.